What is Lambda Pi Eta?

 - accredited by the appropriate regional association

-- offers a minimum of thirty academic hours in communication and communication-related courses
+- offers a minimum of 30 academic hours in Communication and Communication-related courses

 Applications for new chapters can be submitted online.
 A new chapter fee of $100 is required, which includes a charter suitable for framing and the first year of chapter dues.

 To maintain active chapter status, chapters must pay annual chapter dues of $35 no later than January 2 of each year.
-Chapters are required to complete the online renewal and annual report form.
-Twenty-five dollars of chapter dues support general national LPH activities and $10 goes toward a fund to support undergraduate student travel to present at NCA’s annual convention.
-After two years of non-payment, chapters will be considered inactive and must re-charter to reactive.
+Chapters are required to complete the online annual report form.
+Twenty-five dollars of chapter dues support general national LPH activities, and $10 is added to a fund to support undergraduate student travel to present at NCA’s Annual Convention.
+After two years of non-payment, chapters will be considered inactive and must re-charter.